lysirebe/purebet-swipe.io/README.md

 **Swipe** is a simplified sports betting experience, for casual bettors & mobile users😆

 Built using the **inhouse Purebet API**,  every bet is automatically routed to the on-chain sports betting protocol which has the best odds.
+Comapatible with any solana wallet

 As with all bets via Purebet, this works across multiple blockchains, without the user having to bridge funds or swap collateral, including **BetDEX** offerings upon the **Monaco Protocol.**